VandyVRC/dimli/README.md

 Theoretically, DIMLI can be installed on your server environment as is.
 In order to do so, however, you will need to take a couple of important steps:

-+ Modify the _php/_config/constants.inc.php file to define the constants that are appropriate for your server/file-storage environment.
++ Modify the _php/_config/constants.inc.php file (will be added to the repo soon) to define the constants that are appropriate for your server/file-storage environment.
 The file itself contains some brief commented instructions for each constant that must be defined.

-+ Whichever directory you chose to be your main image repository should be divided into three folders named as follows: "full/, medium/ and thumb/".
++ Whichever directory you chose to be your main image repository should be divided into three folders named as follows: full/, medium/ and thumb/.
+The size of the JPG files placed in the 'thumb/' directory should be exactly 96 pixels wide x 72 pixels high at 72 ppi.
+You may choose the dimensions for the 'medium/' and 'full/' JPG files as you wish.

 + As you complete/deliver orders, manually add a PowerPoint file for each order to the _ppts folder, which should be named with a four-digit number matching the order number (e.g., 2363.pptx).
 This file will then be available for end-users to download when they visit their homepage.